-Rice – we all have been given a plain bowl of rice when our stomach feels a little funny.
-Whole bran rice is an essential source of insoluble fiber (dietary fiber, which we humans cannot completely break down completely.
-This fiber prevents us from constipation and colon cancer.
-Rice is naturally gluten-free, making it safe for people to whom gluten gut’s irritation.
+Rice – we all have been given a plain rice bowl when our stomach feels a little funny.
+Whole bran rice is an essential source of insoluble fiber (dietary fiber) that we humans cannot completely break down entirely.
+This fiber prevents constipation and colon cancer.
+Rice is naturally gluten-free, making it safe for people who have gluten gut irritation issues.

-Turmeric powder – the curcumin component present in turmeric helps fight inflammation and improves the strength of our immune system.
+The curcumin component in turmeric helps fight inflammation and improves the strength of our immune system.

-Ginger root – is an excellent anti-inflammatory as it helps in two ways.
-One is reducing the inflammation locally, and they stabilize the while globules to release less inflammatory signals.
+It is an excellent anti-inflammatory as it helps in two ways.
+One is reducing the inflammation locally, stabilizing the while globules to release less inflammatory signals.
 You can alternatively use ginger powder.

-Sesame oil – the linoleic acid of this oil, is also antioxidant, anti-bacterial, and anti-inflammatory.
+The linoleic acid of this oil is also antioxidant, anti-bacterial, and anti-inflammatory.
 Sesame oil is especially advantageous for pacifying Vata dosha.
 This oil prevents the skin from getting excessively dry.
 I recommend you go easy on it, as it has a strong flavor.